For Better or Worse: Intimate Relationships After WLSMarch 18, 2016

 Understanding Potential Feelings Experienced By Your Partner

-- Guilt: If your partner “should” be working on his/her weight loss but he/she are not, or if he/she eats “forbidden foods” in front you, he/she may feel guilty.
+- GUILT: If your partner “should” be working on his/her weight loss but he/she is not, or if he/she eats “forbidden foods” in front of you, he/she may feel guilty.
 The partner may also feel guilty that you are losing weight and looking good but he/she is not doing this in return.

-- Decreased Self-Esteem and Body Image: If you are doing great with your weight loss, your partner may feel bad about his/her own body, or they may feel jealous or resentful that you are losing weight.
-Even if your partner is losing weight, he/she will likely not be losing weight as quickly as you, which may lead them to feeling like a failure (even though they are successfully losing).
+- DECREASED SELF-ESTEEM AND BODY IMAGE: If you are doing great with your weight loss, your partner may feel bad about his/her own body, or they may feel jealous or resentful that you are losing weight.
+Even if your partner is losing weight, he/she will likely not be losing weight as quickly as you, which may lead them to feel like a failure (even though they are successfully losing).
 He/she may also feel upset if you are embarrassed by loose skin or excess gas, which sometimes happens post-operatively.

 WLS Can Improve Your Love Relationship